Pixelguin/P4G-CEP-docs/docs/04_reloaded_ii_setup.md

 - When you are done, select **Save** and close the *Configure Mod* window.

 ### Set P4G.exe Path
-By default, Reloaded-II will search for *P4G.exe* at the most common location:
+By default, Reloaded II will search for *P4G.exe* at the most common location:

 `C:\Program Files (x86)\Steam\steamapps\Persona 4 Golden\P4G.exe`